vaeth/bookmarkdupes/README.md

 Finally, there are buttons to remove the selected bookmarks in case 1-3, or to strip the descriptions of the selected bookmarks in case 4.

+Be aware that stripping of descriptions works by replacing the bookmark by a freshly created one.
+In particular, it updates the internally stored date when the bookmark was added.

 When you close the popup window and removal of bookmarks/comments is not yet finished, it will continue in the background.

 ## Contributions

+(in alphabetical order)

 - Henaro aka Ironwool https://github.com/perdolka (Russian and Ukrain translation)
 - Juan Salvador Aleixandre Talens https://github.com/juaalta (Spanisch translation)
+- 可称呼我YF，或随意。网名的本义是YF的用户000。 <yfdyh000 at gmail.com> https://github.com/yfdyh000 (Simplified Chinese translation)